ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does research say about Bisglycinate vs Oxide?

 Published bioavailability research forms the basis for FormulaForge form classifications.
 Zinc Bisglycinate is rated high and classified as Preferred Form; Zinc Oxide is rated low and classified as Mapped Form.
 FormulaForge citations are drawn from peer-reviewed absorption studies.
-These statements are based on structure/function research and have not been evaluated by the FDA.
+These statements are based on structure/function research and have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Zinc?